Mbaroudi/CSV2Parquet_Hive_Partitions/README.md

 # Spark Job to create Parquet files from text file

-This Job will keep (or not) partitions in HIVE
+This Job can keep (or not) the partitions in HIVE

 Let's say we have this a HDFS - HIVE table partitioned like this.
 All the data is stored like text (CSV):
  ```